 - Witch

-In 2020, Disney also began selling adaptive Halloween costumes and wheelchair covers featuring characters like Cinderella, Buzz Lightyear, and the Incredibles.
+Within recent years, Disney also began selling adaptive Halloween costumes and wheelchair covers featuring characters like Cinderella, Buzz Lightyear, and the Incredibles.

-These costumes promote ease of use and comfort.
 For example, the shark and unicorn costumes feature removable parts (such as fins) and come without scratchy tags.
 Vehicle costumes fit over a child’s wheelchair, allowing them to still get around.

-Halloween Tips for Children With Cerebral Palsy in 2020
+Halloween Tips for Children With Cerebral Palsy

 By keeping these tips in mind, parents can help children with cerebral palsy safely scare up some fun this Halloween.